glwagner/WaveTransmittedTurbulence.jl/README.md

 # Corresponding

-Feel free to raise an issue here or contact the corresponding author, Gregory Wagner, at `gregory.leclaire.wagner@gmail.com`.
+Feel free to raise an issue here or contact the corresponding author (Greg) at `gregory.leclaire.wagner@gmail.com`.